SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-and-B2SAFE-gridFTP.md

-# iRODS, B2SAFE and B2STAGE-gridFTP
+# iRODS, B2SAFE and B2STAGE-gridFTP for users

 ## What will we learn?
 - Use iRODS to upload, manage and annotate data